MAT: Eligibility, Benefits and Risks

 What Are the Possible Risks?

 Although medication-assisted treatment (MAT) is considered safe and is commonly utilized by addiction specialists, it has some potential drawbacks.
-These include negative side effects, the chance for abuse, the risk that a patient might replace one addiction for another.
+These include negative side effects, the chance for abuse, and the risk that a patient might replace one addiction for another.
 For these reasons, it must be administered and closely supervised by a MAT-certified medical facility.
-Additional risks and side effects include headache, nausea, dizziness and death from respiratory distress resulting from overdose (particularly in those who are prescribed naltrexone for opioid use disorder).
+Additional risks and side effects include headache, nausea, dizziness, and death from respiratory distress resulting from overdose (particularly in those who are prescribed naltrexone for opioid use disorder).
 A medical practitioner will only prescribe MAT if they determine that the benefits far outweigh the potential risks to the individual.

 How Effective Is Medication-Assisted Treatment?

 Medication-assisted treatment (MAT) has been proven to effectively increase program retention, patient survival and likelihood a person will find and maintain employment.
-MAT also reduces drug and alcohol use, issues associated with use and leads to improved birth outcomes in pregnant women with substance use disorders (SUDs).
+MAT also reduces drug and alcohol use and issues associated with use and leads to improved birth outcomes in pregnant women with substance use disorders (SUDs).
 According to research, MAT decreases a patient’s risk of getting hepatitis c and HIV, as it reduces the chance of relapse.

 Where Can I Get MAT?